If you have a femoral hernia, a surgery can fix it.

 How soon will I recover?

-A femoral hernia is a common condition caused by a weakness in the abdominal wall, near the femoral canal.
-If left untreated, a femoral hernia can occasionally cause serious complications.
+A femoral hernia is a common condition caused by a weakness in your abdominal wall, near the femoral canal.
+If left untreated, a femoral hernia can cause serious complications.
+To find out more, call us on 0808 101 0337.

 Author: Mr Simon Parsons DM FRCS (Gen. Surg.)